apigee-labs/rapier/README.md

       text:
         type: string
 ```
-The API defined by this Rapier specification exposes a single resource whose type is `Hello_message` (a JSON Schem) at the URL `/message`.
+The API defined by this Rapier specification exposes a single resource whose type is `Hello_message` (a JSON Schema) at the URL `/message`.
 This resource has a single declared property called `text`.
 The API does not allow this resource to be deleted, because it is well-known, but it does allow it to be
 retrieved using GET and modified using PATCH. [\[2\]](#footnote2) You don't have to say this explicitly — it is implied by the standard HTTP patterns and our conventions.
 Rapier also assumes that a GET response
 includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 This catches problems when two people try to update the resource at the same time.